Tools for Preparing Courses

-As you prepare for teaching online this fall, we recommend exploring the Library’s Guide for Faculty on Teaching, the Canvas Fall 2020 Teaching Guide, and Remote Learning With Library Resources guide for ideas.
+As you prepare for teaching online, we recommend exploring the Library’s Guide for Faculty on Teaching, the Canvas Fall 2020 Teaching Guide, and Remote Learning With Library Resources guide for ideas.
 Our Library Updates and Resources page also offers information on library resources and services available online (such as materials, virtual class visits, and requesting materials you can’t find online).

 Picking Up Library Materials + Library Visits

-Material Pickup - This fall you can save a trip to the library by requesting Flaxman, I-Share and Interlibrary Loan materials for pickup in the Sharp Building lobby.
-The instructions for requesting library materials are forthcoming, and will be updated on this page.
+Material Pickup - You can request circulating Flaxman, I-Share & Interlibrary Loan materials for pickup in the Flaxman Library.
+The instructions for requesting library materials are on the Library Updates and Resources page.

-Library Visits - The Library will be open to SAIC community members this fall by appointment only.
+Library Visits - The library is open to SAIC community members by appointment only.
 We’ve outlined what each appointment entails, how to schedule it, and what to expect when visiting the library on this page.

 Use Electronic Library Resources